binaryatrocity/discworld-tintin/README.md

 ## Disclaimer
-The contents herein were created/modified/copied by me for my own personal use and come with no guarantee to work for you or your fairy godmother.
+The files in this repository were created/modified/copied by me for my own personal use and come with no guarantee to work for you or your fairy godmother.
 I provide these files "as-is" and offer no support whatsoever to get them working.

-I'm a fairly nice fellow and if you approach me on the right day when I'm not busy I might be bothered to answer a few questions, but reserve the right to ignore any and all requests for help.
-After all, there's XP to be made.

-I've freely shared my work so that others might benefit from what I've put together out of my love and passion for the game, and I hope that some of you enjoy it.

-Any content here-in that is my own is released under the terms and conditions of the [GNU Affero General Public Licence v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)
+Any content herein that is my own is released under the terms and conditions of the [GNU Affero General Public Licence v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)